PedroBarbosa/DeepIntronic_Benchmark/README.md

-# Benchmark of human intronic variation
+# Benchmark of human deep intronic variation

 Repository with the data and code to reproduce the evaluation of computational methods to predict functional intronic variation.